ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Cryptographic Agility

-The SCITT Architecture supports cryptographic agility.
+Because the SCITT Architecture leverages {{-COSE}} for Statements and Receipts, it benefits from the format's cryptographic agility.
-There are no mandatory to implement signing algorithms for Signed Statements or Receipts.

 # IANA Considerations